 Woodland Park Zoo, the Phinney Neighborhood Association (PNA) and Seattle City Light are partnering on Community Solar on Phinney Ridge, a new community solar project going live summer 2014.
 The project will produce approximately 75 kilowatts of energy from solar panels installed on building roofs at the zoo and PNA, making it the largest community solar project in Washington state.
 City Light customers will be able to participate in the program by purchasing energy from the solar-modules and will then receive annual credits for the amount of energy generated by their units.
 Customer investment will end in July 2020 when ownership of the solar panels is transferred to the zoo and PNA.

-Solar units are now available through Seattle City Light.
-They cost $150 per unit and represent a 28 watt piece of the community system.
+All solar units for this project have now been sold.
+Solar units were available through Seattle City Light at $150 per unit, representing a 28 watt piece of the community system.

 Solar at the Zoo

 As part of the Community Solar project, new solar panels will be installed on the roofs of the zoo’s Rain Forest Food Pavilion and the Commissary building, generating about 16kW and 44kW of solar power, respectively.

 (Left: Panels will be installed on the pavilion’s south-facing roof; right: Rendering of the Commissary building after panels have been installed)

 Solar energy isn’t new for the zoo—in 2011, solar panels were installed on our Historic Carousel, providing enough renewable energy to power the carousel all year long.
 That’s 100,000 rides worth of power!
 Even our parking meters feature small solar panels.